 Robert Beezer encouraged me to make Abstract Algebra: Theory and Applications available as an open source textbook, a decision that I have never regretted.
-With his assistance, the book has been rewritten in MathBook XML (http://mathbook.pugetsound.edu), making it possible to quickly output print, web, PDF versions and more from the same source.
-The open source version of this book has received support from the National Science Foundation (Award #DUE-1020957).
+With his assistance, the book has been rewritten in PreTeXt (pretextbook.org1), making it possible to quickly output print, web, PDF versions and more from the same source.
+The open source version of this book has received support from the National Science Foundation (Awards #DUE-1020957, #DUE-1625223, and #DUE-1821329).